INSIDE: 5 Reasons Fairy Tales are Good for Children

 3. They see great obstacles overcome by ordinary characters.

-One of my favorite quotes about fairy tales comes from G. K. Chesterton:
+Here’s a great quote about fairy tales from Tremendous Trifles by G. K. Chesterton:

 Some might worry that filling little minds with stories of evil witches and scary monsters will create nightmares, but the world is already full of big, scary things to a young child.